version 9/21 (this syllabus is tentative, and my change over the semester, please refresh your browser for the latest version)

 Don't answer your own questions; if you had the answer you shouldn't have asked it.

 Your answers should be thorough, you should define any terms you used, and you must be correctly cite sources (usually the author and chapter number from Perspectives where you found the information, or a reference or link to an outside source).
 For the posts on the discussion board you may use informal English, but please make sure that vocabulary words from the class are used correctly.
-You will be graded mostly on the thoroughness of the ideas of your answers.
+I will evaluate the completness of your assignment based mostly on the thoroughness of the ideas of your answers.
 If someone else has answered a question, you can still answer it too, but just don't say exactly the same thing that's already been said.
 Just don't say exactly the same thing that's already been said.
 Trying adding information, clarify, make things less confusing, add examples to illustrate the point, elaborate and go into more depth on issues.
 Your answers in the discussion section are not just to show me that you understand the material from the course, but to come up with creative ways to explain that material to your fellow students who had real questions and stuff they didn't understand that well.

 On Sunday, I will start grading your questions and answers and give you feedback, correct any mistakes, and try to answer unanswered questions.
 As you're working on the next chapter, go back to read the answers from the previous one.
 As a busy student, you might ask yourself why should I bother reading all the old questions and answers when I'm not being graded on it?
 If you have been reading and thinking about the questions and answers, you'll be steeped in anthropological ideas, and you find it easy to write up your Critical Reviews of an Article, your Research Project, and do extra credit.